1970s Fase Spiral Table Lamp

 Manufacturer: Fase, Torrejón de Ardoz, Madrid, Spain.

 Other versions: This 1970s Fase spiral table lamp was also made with clear glass.
 The oval globe was used for another lamp, as you can see in the catalogue picture.
 The Fase name of this lamp is Galaxia.

 Many companies produced spiral lamps.
 The first one and at least one of the most famous lamps is the lamp designed by Ingo Maurer and produced by his company M-Design.
 Often said that it is a lamp from the 1970s, but it was designed and produced for the first time in the late 1960s.
 His spiral lamp is copied many times, also many variations were made, beware!

-This 1970s Fase spiral table lamp or spring lamp is one of the best made copies, it is almost similar; it has the same dimensions and the chrome mount for the globe is the same.
+This 1970s Fase spiral table lamp or spring lamp is one of the best made copies or is it a Ingo Maurer lamp made in Spain?
+It is almost similar.
+It has the same dimensions and the chrome mount for the globe is the same.
 Other spring table lamps have a clumsy/plum mount and often a round opal globe.

 The 1970s Fase spiral table lamp appears for the first time in the 1974-1975 catalogue, as you can see below.